Animus:

 One canon, one Animus

-Frontier is the boots-on-the-ground edge of the Animus universe.
+Frontier is the mech-scale edge of the Animus universe.
 The same psychic field that warps empires in Convergence warps the people piloting these mechs.
-Same world, mech-scale.
+Same world, cockpit height.

 First light on the grid.